qdrant/landing_page/qdrant-landing/content/documentation/cloud/qdrant-cloud-setup.md

 ### Renaming an account

-If you have use multiple accounts for different purposes, it is a good idea to give them descriptive names, for example *Development*, *Production*, *Testing*.
+If you use multiple accounts for different purposes, it is a good idea to give them descriptive names, for example *Development*, *Production*, *Testing*.
 You can also choose which account should be the default one, when you log in.

 ![Account management](/documentation/cloud/account-management.png)

 ### Deleting an account

-When you delete an account, all database clusters and data associated with it will also be deleted.
+When you delete an account, all database clusters and associated data will be deleted.